-- 1. For the first three-year recommendation cycle, a maximum of three units statewide in the moderate and liberal harvest strategies may be managed under a quota system.
-The Division will attempt to test the quota system by having one as straight quota, one as split strategy (limited entry followed by quota) and one as a quota with a female sub quota. - iv.
-Select regular or extended season formats.
-Criteria used to select the extended season will be when Wildlife Services bear mortalities have exceeded sport harvest on the unit during two of the three-year recommendation cycle or a high level of human-bear conflict has occurred. - v.
-Criterion used to select this strategy includes high levels of human-bear conflict, an increasing bear population, source population (refuge) adjacent or within the unit, chronic livestock issues on private land or when Wildlife Services bear mortalities have exceed sport harvest on the unit during two of a three-year recommendation cycle or a high level of human-bear conflict has occurred. - 2.
-Harvest variables (adult male $\geq$ 5 years and female in the sport harvest category) indentified in the performance targets at the bear management unit level over a three-year period will be evaluated as follows: - a.
-When both variables are within the normal range, permits will be stabilized or adjusted upward or downward by $\leq 20\%$ depending on the location within the range for the desired population level. - b.
-When one variable is inside the normal range and one variable is outside the normal range, permits will be stabilized or adjusted upward or downward by $\leq 20\%$ depending on the location within the range for the desired population level. - c.
-When both variables are outside the normal range in opposite directions, permits will be stabilized or adjusted upward or downward by $\leq 20\%$ depending on the location within the range for the desired population level. - d.
+- i.
+If a unit is placed under a predator management plan, according to DWR Policy W1AG-4 (Managing Predatory Wildlife), that unit will be managed under the Liberal Harvest Strategy for the duration of the predator management plan. - 2.
+Harvest variables (adult male 5 years and female in the sport harvest category) identified in the performance targets at the bear management unit level over a three-year period will be evaluated as follows: - a.
+When both variables are within the normal range, permits will be stabilized or adjusted upward or downward by " 20% depending on the location within the range for the desired population level. - b.
+When one variable is inside the normal range and one variable is outside the normal range, permits will be stabilized or adjusted upward or downward by " 20% depending on the location within the range for the desired population level. - c.
+When both variables are outside the normal range in opposite directions, permits will be stabilized or adjusted upward or downward by " 20% depending on the location within the range for the desired population level. - d.
 When both variables exceed the normal range in the same direction, permits will be adjusted upward or downward by 20 40%. - e.
 When moving to a new harvest strategy at the end of a three-year recommendation cycle, permits will be adjusted upward or downward depending on the new management direction but not to exceed $\pm 50\%$ . - f.
-When working with a small sample size (< 10 individuals) over the three-year period, decisions to adjust permits will be based on best professional judgment.
+When working with a small sample size (< 10 individuals) over the three-year period, decisions to adjust permits will be based on best professional judgment. - 3.
+The statewide rollup of harvest variables (adult male 5 years and female in the sport harvest category) will not be outside the performance target ranges identified in the moderate harvest strategy.
+Additional adjustments at the unit level may be necessary to move variables within normal range during the following three-year recommendation cycle.
+This will be accomplished by adjusting permits an additional $\pm 10\%$ at the unit level.